SAP/spartacus-docs/_pages/dev/session-management.md

 It is recommended that you always use the `AuthConfigService` if you need to read anything from the `AuthConfig`.
 This service is able to provide sensible defaults when some parts of the configuration are missing, and it gives you a few utilities out of the box, including one that detects OAuth flow based on your configuration.

-The `OAuthLibWrapperService` is a relatively thin layer that provides a lot of flexibility with the library, and also provides the `authentication.OAuthLibConfig` configuration option, which allows you to pass any configuration option to the library.
+The `OAuthLibWrapperService` is a relatively thin layer that provides a lot of flexibility with the library.
+Spartacus also provides the `authentication.OAuthLibConfig` configuration option, which allows you to pass any configuration option to the library.
 Client and endpoint configurations are available in the top-level `authentication` configuration.

 You can learn more about advanced configuration of the authentication flow by looking at the `angular-oauth2-oidc` library source code, as well as the [angular-oauth2-oidc documentation](https://github.com/manfredsteyer/angular-oauth2-oidc).